clcl777/clcl777/README.md

 ### Hi there 👋

-Im interested in competitive programming and web development.
+I'm interested in competitive programming and web development.

 <!--
 **clcl777/clcl777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.